 Phase 2, from July 2022: at-risk providers identified earlier through new quarterly financial reporting and legislative changes to strengthen provider accountability and transparency and to further protect refundable accommodation deposits paid by residents.

 Phase 3, from July 2023: commence the staged introduction of minimum liquidity and capital adequacy requirements for aged care providers and introduce stronger intervention and enforcement powers for government.
-Consultation with the sector on Phase 3 requirements will occur in late 2021.
+Consultation with the sector on Phase 3 requirements will occur in 2022.

 What will change this year?